Social Capital and Education: A Digest

 Conventionally, sociologists generally expect that those children whose families are socially and economically well placed will tend to out perform those who come from more disadvantaged backgrounds.

 Nor are they wrong to do so.
 Mostly, families’ cultural and economic capital are reflected in the human capital – that is, the skills, knowledge and qualifications – of their children.
 Coleman’s research shed light on some of the exceptions to this general rule.
-In a review of educational research into social capital, Sandra Dika and Kusum Singh not that much of the work conducted between 1990 and 1995 was characterized by a focus on minority ethnic populations.
+In a review of educational research into social capital, Sandra Dika and Kusum Singh found that much of the work conducted between 1990 and 1995 was characterized by a focus on minority ethnic populations.

 Other scholars have undertaken a number of studies designed to test Coleman’s propositions, mostly using different data-sets and methods.
 Generally these have upheld Coleman’s findings with regard to both drop out rates and student achievement, confirming that the gains from Catholic schooling are particularly marked for urban minorities.
 Heckman and Neal have criticized Coleman for a failure to consider the effect of parental choices of school upon the performance of their children.
 More recent work has generally tended to confirm that social capital seems to be closely associated with educational outcomes.